LeonardoLeiteMeira/web_semantic_api/README.md

 # Description
-Repository created to access an API to show information from graph database created in Web Semantic class.
+Repository create to access an API to show information from graph database created in Web Semantic class.

 ---
 # Authors